Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 The Most Important Part of All: Putting It All Together!

-Make sure to hop on over to Diary Of A Quilter to get the full tutorial on how to sew everything together.
+Make sure to hop on over to Diary Of A Quilter to get the full tutorial on how to sew the burlap and buffalo plaid stocking together.

 You’ll start by sewing the tops of each side together.
-Place one piece of liner and one piece of outside with right sides together.
+Place one piece of liner (burlap) and one piece of outside (buffalo check) with the right sides together.
 Sew across the top.

 Make sure you have them so that the toes are facing each other.
 I made that mistake once, twice, okay maybe three times…ugh!!
 If you sew one the wrong way just rip out the thread with a seam ripper, flip the pieces over and sew it again!